davevanfleet/omniauth-activedirectory/README.md

 # OmniAuth Azure Active Directory

 This is a fork of Microsoft's official ruby gem for Azure Active Directory as an omniauth provider.
-Most of this README is taken from Microsoft's original gem, [found here](https://github.com/AzureAD/omniauth-azure-activedirectory).
+Most of this README is taken from Microsoft's original gem, [found here](https://github.com/AzureAD/omniauth-azure-activedirectory), with additions to make it compatible with other providers.

 OmniAuth strategy to authenticate to Azure Active Directory via OpenId Connect.